andydevs/blog/_drafts/experiments-with-css-grid.markdown

 ![Menu Content](/assets/images/experiments-with-css-grid/menu-content.png)

-Now we're making our first nested grid.
-The css is as simple as always:
+Now we're making our first nested grid, or a gridded element within a grid.
+The code is as simple as always:

 ```scss
 .menu-layout {